 On September 30, 2011, we had available borrowing capacity of approximately \$2.1 billion under the Credit Facility, net of outstanding borrowings of \$1.8 billion and letters of credit of \$36.0 million.
 For the nine months ended September 30, 2011, the maximum amount outstanding under the Credit Facility was \$1.8 billion and the weighted average amount outstanding was approximately \$983.4 million.
 The weighted average interest rate was 1.84% for the nine months ended September 30, 2011.
-On October 5, 2011, the Operating Partnership entered into a New Facility, providing an initial borrowing capacity of \$4.0 billion, which can be increased to \$5.0 billion during its term.
-The New Facility will initially mature on October 30, 2015 and can be extended for an additional year at our sole option.
+On October 5, 2011, we entered into a New Facility, providing an initial borrowing capacity of \$4.0 billion.
+The New Facility, which can be increased to \$5.0 billion during its term, will initially mature on October 30, 2015 and can be extended for an additional year at our sole option.

-We and the Operating Partnership have historically had access to public equity and long term unsecured debt markets and access to private equity from institutional investors at the property level.
+We also have historically had access to long term unsecured debt markets and access to private equity from institutional investors at the property level.
+Simon Property also has historically had access to public equity markets.